Respond • Recover • Prevent

 • Be skeptical of guaranteed or unusually high returns.

-• Avoid investment advice from social media or messaging apps.
+• Avoid investment advice from messaging apps or social media.

 • Verify platforms through official regulators.